DEFRA/stw-processing-api/README.md

 1. Open terminal and `cd` into the `src/STW.ProcessingApi.Function` directory
 2. Run `func start`

-Following the competion of the steps above, the application should now be running on port `7071`.
+Following the completion of the steps above, the application should now be running on port `7071`.

 ## Licence